mieubrisse/personal-writing/the-goal-is-unique-work/post.md

 As a professional engineer this frustrated me.
 So I invested in personal efficiency:

 - I got really good at Vim
-- I invested in Vimium and custom search engines in Chrome, Raycast and Karabiner and keyboard shortcuts all so I could drive my Mac without a mouse
+- I invested in Vimium and custom search engines in Chrome, Raycast and Karabiner and keyboard shortcuts, all so I could drive my Mac without a mouse
-- I built [cmdk](https://github.com/mieubrisse/cmdk) for the terminal to replicate the "open anything, anywhere" ⌘-K of Slack, Notion, etc.
+- I built [cmdk](https://github.com/mieubrisse/cmdk) for the terminal to replicate the "open anything, anywhere" ⌘-K shortcut of Slack, Notion, etc.
 - I built [a terminal-based Markdown notetaking app](https://github.com/mieubrisse/cli-journal) so I could write and retrieve at the speed of thought
 - I created a ton of really cool conveniences in [my Bash dotfiles](https://github.com/mieubrisse/dotfiles/blob/master/bash/bash_aliases)